aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Pick up the tube from the locked skeleton room behind the stairs
 - Talk to the Doctor on the third floor to finish ETC **[1,2, re-talk]**
 - Minigame teleport to Clan Wars
-- Bank at the Clan Wars chest and withdraw an onion and all but one coins
+- Bank at the Clan Wars chest
+	- BANK: Onion, all but one coins
 - Enter the Clan Wars portal and home teleport
 - Walk through the castle and out the back door
 - Walk to Draynor Village